railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 ``testing``\   database to continue checking it.

 Or you can just continue working with the \ ``openerp_ch03``\   database to get through this chapter.
-You can recreate \ ``openerp_ch03``\   quite quickly if something goes wrong and you can't recover from it but, again, you'd need to know your super-administrator password for that.
+You can recreate \ ``openerp_ch03``\   quite quickly if something goes wrong and you cannot recover from it but, again, you would need to know your super-administrator password for that.

 ..
 Copyright © Open Object Press.
 All rights reserved.